-BSA 221 Principles of Accounting
+BSA 221 Principles of Accounting I

-An introduction to elementary accounting concepts and procedures used in the accounting cycle and preparation of financial statements in accordance with Generally Accepted Accounting Principles (GAAP) for business entities.
+An introduction to elementary accounting concepts and procedures used in the accounting cycle and preparation of financial statements in accordance with Generally Accepted Accounting Procedures (GAAP) for business entities.
 Theoretical and "real world" treatment of financial statement elements and their impact on business decisions will be discussed in detail.
+Prerequisite: Sophomore standing or permission from the instructor.